shaunakg/sixtysecondshell/README.md

   - Make sure your `docker run` includes the option `-ti`, for **i**nteractive **t**ty
   - Sometimes there is a Docker image available for your language.
 This is preferred, for example: `docker run -it node node` will run the NodeJS CLI from the Node image in the Docker Hub.
   - If not, you can use Alpine Linux to run the REPL.
 In this case, you can make your own folder and Dockerfile, then build the image and run it.
-  - Note that we are currently disabling network for all images.
-This is done with `--network none`.
-This will stay in place until a work around is found to prevent access of EC2 metadata.
-If you know one, feel free to pull request.
-  - Note that the pseudoterminal probably will break if you try and display some time of GUI.
+  - Note that the pseudoterminal probably will break if you try and display some type of GUI.
 Repl.it supports this, but we don't as yet.
+  - **Note: Docker user 'esolang' provides around 200 images of various esolangs with the same setup.
+Since using this is much easier than creating a build script, the `_esolang\_generic` script can be used.
+The server will pass in the filename of some uploaded code as an argument.`
 5. As stated in step 2, put a reference to your script in `languages.config.js`
 6. Make a descriptive pull request and double check that you've followed the steps above.